Stories that Feel Good

 His belief from childhood was that he was responsible for his sibling’s behavior despite not having the authority or power to control them.
 If one of them broke a lamp from roughhousing and his mother arrived home upset, Aaron assumed it was his fault.
 In his current situation, the situation was similar.
 Just as he could not force his siblings to behave responsibly in his parent’s absence, so he had no control over the housing market or the cost of problems arising unexpectedly in his home renovation project.
 If his girlfriend became upset in response to these events, her feelings might be legitimate, but that does not equate to it being his fault.
 Any blame or anger directed at him would be inappropriate.
 In other words, the similarity of his present situation to his childhood afforded him the opportunity review and revise his internal narrative and forgive himself for events over which he never had any control.
 In so doing, he not only can redo his past, he can liberate himself from unwarranted guilt and unnecessary suffering associated with present events.

 In time, Aaron came to see that he craved his girlfriend’s love and support because he was trying to make up for a deficit left over from childhood.
 Yet, his strategy of trying too hard to please her―that is, work nonstop toward an unattainable goal of perfect control―merely resulted in exhaustion, at which point he became grumpy and dejected.
-His herculean efforts to prevent what he feared―criticism and rejection―actually brought it about, for co-habiting with someone who is perpetually stressed, guilt ridden, and irritable is not conducive to long term relationship stability.
+His herculean efforts to prevent what he feared―criticism and rejection―actually brought it about, for cohabiting with someone who is perpetually stressed, guilt ridden, and irritable is not conducive to long term relationship stability.
 His girlfriend left him at least in part because he was unpleasant to live with.
-It was only by losing her that he came to see that his neediness was the manifestation of a childhood dependency on his mother’s love that had been chronically unfulfilled.
+It was only by losing her that he came to see that his neediness was the manifestation of a childhood need for his mother’s love that had been chronically unfulfilled.
 Living on his own afforded him the opportunity to develop an internal self-love rather than remaining solely dependent on receiving emotional supplies from the outside.

 This, in effect, would become the new narrative.
 His internal dialogue shifted from excessive worry and irrational self-blame to: “I work hard to provide a comfortable living space for myself and others.
 In the process, problems will inevitably arise that I could not have foreseen or prevented.
 Part of the joy of building and maintaining homes is my ability to adapt in the moment to what needs to be done, and to implement practical solutions.
 But some situations arise that have no solution; they are merely predicaments to be endured with patience and forbearance.
 Not everything is my fault or my responsibility.
 There are limits to what I or anyone can accomplish.”